A matching decomposition algorithm for simulating quantum walk Hamiltonians: Discussion

 In this work, we develop a new matching heuristic that requires only polynomial complexity classical overhead and can be used as a basis for Trotterization when approximating CTQWs in the circuit model.
 We use the adjacency matrices of these matchings as Hamiltonians in a Trotterization of $e^{-i A_G t}$ for graphs $G$ with adjacency matrix $A_G$ and compare these methods to Trotterization with Pauli decomposition \cite{Pauli}.
 While both matching decomposition and Pauli decomposition have similar quantum gate complexity, matching decomposition achieves lower CX gate counts when used to simulate CTQWs on sparse graphs, as demonstrated in our experiments.

-We first find that the 2-norm operator difference between the matching decomposition and the CTQW evolution on sets of 8-, 16-, and 32-vertex graphs is comparable to the 2-norm operator difference between Pauli decomposition and the CTQW evolution.
+We first find that the 2-norm operator difference between both matching decompositions and the CTQW evolution on sets of 8-, 16-, and 32-vertex graphs is comparable to the 2-norm operator difference between Pauli decomposition and the CTQW evolution.
 We also simulate CTQWs on sets of connected graphs with between 8 and 128 vertices, as well as Erd\H{o}s-R\'enyi graphs with between 8 and 128 vertices with $p=.01$, and compare the gate counts of the matching decomposition to the gate counts for Pauli decomposition when implemented with Qiskit using circuit optimization level 3 on the same datasets.
-We find that the matching decomposition requires approximately 34\%, 42\%, and 45\% fewer CX gates than Pauli decomposition respectively on the connected 32-, 64-, and 128-vertex graphs when implementing matching decomposition.
+We find that the greedy matching decomposition requires approximately 34\%, 42\%, and 45\% fewer CX gates than Pauli decomposition respectively on the connected 32-, 64-, and 128-vertex graphs and the compression-aware matching requires approximately .5\%, 39\%, 56\%, and 70\% fewer CX gates than Pauli decomposition on the connected 16-, 32-, 64-, and 128-vertex datasets when implementing matching decomposition.

 While these studies give evidence that matching decomposition can efficiently simulate CTQW Hamiltonian evolution, there are still several open research directions.
 First, more precise bounds for the CX gate scaling of these approaches would validate the utility of this approach for near-term quantum devices.
 Second, previous works show that the order of graph matching techniques for state preparation can greatly impact CX gate count \cite{gonzales2025efficient}, so developing heuristics for ordering the matchings to be used in Trotterization can further decrease the gate count.
 Similarly, randomizing the gates based on the weight of terms in the Hamiltonian can lead to shallower circuits \cite{campbell2019random}.